Montana

 Montana Warranty Deed Form

-Transfer ownership of a real estate property in Montana from a seller to a buyer with this downloadable Montana Warranty Deed form.
+Transfer title of a real estate property in Montana from a seller to a buyer with this downloadable Warranty Deed form.

-• it has the right and power to transfer the title to the buyer, and
+- the grantor (seller) has the right and power to transfer the title to the grantee (buyer), and